DataDog/documentation/content/en/service_management/app_builder/_index.md

 ## Start with blueprints

-Datadog provides you with preconfigured flows in the form of out of the box [blueprints][3] to help you get started.
+Datadog provides you with preconfigured flows in the form of out-of-the-box [blueprints][3] to help you get started.

-Below are a few examples of apps you can build:
+Below are a few examples of what App Builder apps can do:
 - Identify the most likely causes of a regression given a text description of an incident and the most recent 150 commits to a repo.
 - Monitor your PagerDuty service status to get complete context while working on incidents.
 - Allow users to manage their EC2 instances directly from a dashboard.